travis-ci/veewee-definitions/README.md

     ./bin/veewee vbox build precise64

 to build the box you need.
+To export it, run

+    ./bin/vagrant basebox export 'precise32'

+and so on.

 ## License & copyright information ##